 You know kids, they are constantly seeking your attention.

 Your kid might feel the need to punish themselves for something.
 This is a widespread self-abuse tactic.
 It very common amongst those who have suffered abuse.

 If your kid is hitting themselves as punishment, it could be a sign of a mental health issue that needs to be resolved, so seek help.

-It may not be a sign of a mental health issue though.
+It may not be a sign of a mental health issue, though.
 Your child may be hitting themselves because they have seen someone be physically punished for misbehaving.

 I used to do this when I was in pain!
-For some reason, I thought it was a good idea to hit myself in an attempt to reduce the pain I was in.
+For some reason, I thought it was a good idea to hit myself to reduce the pain I was in.
 This could be because I had just hit myself against a piece of furniture, or I may have just fallen over.

 Maybe it was a placebo affect, but it did make it feel a little better.
 Maybe your child is doing the same, it is very common.